-However, in all 3 cases the function remains the same; it keeps the homes occupants comfortable.
+However, in all 3 cases the function remains the same; it keeps the homes occupants comfortable during the cold winter.
+It does this at a reasonable price.

 Types of Gas-Fired Furnaces